-It’s also a good idea to cut down on your alcohol consumption – you don’t have to commit to a Sober October-style challenge, but just be aware that drinking the night before will usually leave you with lower energy and dampen your mood.
+It’s also a good idea to cut down on your alcohol consumption – you don’t have to commit to a Dry January or Sober October-style challenge, but just be aware that drinking the night before will usually leave you with lower energy and dampen your mood.

 Pick a Time in Your Day When Your Motivation Lags